SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::caution

-Some Expo APIs return URIs that cannot be read with `expo-file-system`.
+Some Expo APIs return URI that cannot be read with `expo-file-system`.
 This will manifest as an error:

 > Unsupported scheme for location '...'